Kia Carnival: Third generation (YP; 2014)

 The third generation Carnival/Sedona debuted in April 2014 at the New York International Auto Show for the 2015 model year.
-For the United States market, the Sedona features the Lambda Gasoline Direct Injection (GDI) 3.3-liter V6 engine producing 206 kW and 336 Nm, six-speed automatic transmission and front-wheel drive.
-For the South Korean market, it is available only with the 2.2-liter diesel engine which produces 147 kW and 440 Nm.
+For the United States market, the Sedona features the Lambda Gasoline Direct Injection (GDI) 3.3-litre V6 engine producing 206 kW and 336 Nm, six-speed automatic transmission and front-wheel drive.
+For the South Korean market, it is available only with the 2.2-litre diesel engine which produces 147 kW and 440 Nm.